Thessaloniki has a lot of museums. Let’s see how many there are for you to explore!

 Jewish Museum Of Thessaloniki

-My last stop was at the Jewish Museum Of Thessaloniki.
-The city used to have a large Jewish community, which almost vanished during the difficult years of WWII.
+The Jewish Museum Of Thessaloniki is located not far from the port near the area of Ladadika.
+It sheds light on the once-massive Jewish community of the city, which almost vanished during the difficult years of WWII.
 The museum explores the role the Jewish community had in the development of the city and its history.

-On the first floor, you will learn about aspects of everyday private and public life.
-You get to know how people lived through public and private documents, costumes, marriage contracts, and religious objects.
+The first floor is also where you will learn about aspects of everyday private and public life.
+The exhibits range from public and private documents, costumes, marriage contracts, and religious objects.

 more info about Jewish Museum of Thessaloniki

 adress: 11, Agiou Mina Str.
 54 624 Thessaloniki, Greece